Transactions are committed by SQL when successful or rolled back when not (if they encounter errors or are explicitly canceled).

 When transactions are committed, their changes are written to the log files.
 As long as the oldest transaction among the transactions in memory is open, the log file(s) continue to grow, and the newer committed transactions remain in the log file(s) and do not get cleared.
 This is one of the main causes for running out of disk space.

-A transaction is not committed and not rolled back, remains idle and is using resources that could have been freed up for other processes.
+A transaction is not committed and not rolled back, remaining open and idle and using resources that could have been freed up for other processes.
 SQL functions are running slower, affecting user response times and degrading performance.

-Slow SQL responses will degrade the user experience, resulting in poor efficiency of your organization’s operations.
+Slow SQL responses will degrade the user experience, resulting in poor organization operations efficiency.

 Expected behavior :

 SQL imposes no absolute limits on the time needed to commit any query.
 For this reason, use past performance and current behavior to set appropriate threshold levels to handle all possible cases.

 Possible causes of open transactions:

 1- Something prevented the transaction from being committed.
 Priority: High

 Transactions might remain open and be prevented from being committed by several possible causes:

 - Transactions can read uncommitted data and, if not handled properly, leave the transaction open.